vanGoghhh/tp/docs/UserGuide.md

 ![Sort Can Step 1](images/sortCan1.png)

 Step 2.
-The *CANdidates* application will show the following message in the *result display*
+The *CANdidates* application will show the following message in the *result display*.
 >Successfully sorted list of candidates by years of experience in ascending order.

-:memo: *If you were on the "Jobs" tab, the application will automatically direct you to the "Candidates" tab.*

 Step 3.
 The application will show the sorted candidates list based on the sort condition given.